Driving linear resonance vibration actuators

 Mostly it is not possible to directly swap an ERM motor with an LRA vibrator.
 As you may have noticed above, we already mentioned that the input signal to the LRA has to alternate, i.e. it needs an AC drive signal.

 AC drive signals can have a frequency and an amplitude.
 The higher the amplitude the greater the vibration output for a given frequency.
 However, the frequency of the drive signal is a very important factor.
 The LRA has a resonant frequency at which the input signal should operate, to maximise the vibration generated.

 Vibration performance drops off significantly when the input signal frequency is moved too far from the resonant frequency, as can be seen in the diagram below.
 Our datasheets state the resonant frequency of our LRAs and have a typical performance ‘bode plot’ which shows the amplitude vs frequency; e.g. the bode plot below is taken from our C10-100 LRA.

 Since most applications for LRAs will have a single power supply, generating an AC drive signal is not trivial.
 Whereas one can use a single MOSFET with a microcontroller to drive a DC motor, for the LRA the easiest option is to use a dedicated driver IC.

-That said, some haptic drive ICs are capable of outputting to both an ERM or an LRA, so in these cases / existing applications, it may be a simple configuration adjustment.
+That said, some haptic drive ICs are capable of outputting to both an ERM and an LRA, so in these cases / existing applications, it may be a simple configuration adjustment.
 Often, if the device can drive an LRA it can drive an ERM, however not all ERM drivers can produce the AC output for the LRA.